 - 4 cloves garlic

-- 55 dried chile de arbol, stems removed
+- 3–4 cups dried chile de árbol, stems removed

 - Kosher salt, to taste

-- Heat oil in a 12” skillet over medium-high; cook garlic until brown, 3 minutes.
-Add onion and cook 3 minutes more.
-Add chiles and cook 1-2 minutes.
-Add tomatoes and 1⁄4 cup water; cook until tomatoes begin to break down, 8-10 minutes.
-Place in a blender with salt and 10 tbsp. water; purée until smooth.
+To a large skillet, add the oil and heat over medium-high.
+Add the garlic and cook until golden brown, about 3 minutes.
+Add the onion and cook until soft, about 3 minutes.
+Add the chiles and cook for 1–2 minutes.
+Add the tomatoes and ¼ cup water; cook until the tomatoes begin to break down, 8–10 minutes.
+Transfer the mixture to a blender with salt and ½ cup cool. water; purée until smooth.
+Use immediately, or refrigerate in an airtight container for up to 5 days, or freeze for up to 3 months.